metaforx/djangocms-rest/docs/tutorial/02-quickstart.rst

 1. Explore the :doc:`../reference/index` to understand all available endpoints
 2. Learn about :doc:`../how-to/02-authentication` and :doc:`../how-to/03-permissions`
 3. Configure :doc:`../how-to/04-caching` for better performance
-4. Check out the :doc:`../explanations/01-examples` for more advanced usage patterns

-If you encounter any issues, check the :doc:`../tutorial/02-installation` troubleshooting section or visit the `GitHub repository <https://github.com/django-cms/djangocms-rest>`_ for support.
+If you encounter any issues, check the :doc:`../tutorial/01-installation` troubleshooting section or visit the `GitHub repository <https://github.com/django-cms/djangocms-rest>`_ for support.